Pumpkin Pie Dip

-Pumpkin Pie Dip is a fun twist on the classic Thanksgiving dessert.
-Made with cream cheese, marshmallows, white chocolate, spices, and pumpkin puree, this pumpkin dip recipe is an easy dessert that guests love!
+Pumpkin Cream Cheese Dip is a decadent, rich dip that's perfect for Thanksgiving dessert.
+Featuring toasted marshmallow, white chocolate, spices, and pumpkin puree, this pumpkin dip recipe is an easy dessert that guests love!

 pumpkin pie dip from above

-Aren't pumpkin recipes just the best?
-I hope you've loved my little mini pumpkin series over the past couple of weeks!
+I hope you've loved my little pumpkin series over the past couple of weeks!
 I've shared some of my favorite pumpkin desserts, from pumpkin bars to earthquake cake, leading into fall party season.
 Hopefully, a few of you can get some use out of these easy desserts over the holiday season, from Halloween parties to Thanksgiving dinner.

 pumpkin pie dip on graham cracker